 The Group has in recent years faced short and medium-term price pressures, challenging operational conditions and increasing costs related primarily to deeper mining, increased waste and longer haul distances.
 These factors have placed increasing pressure on margins and cash flow, in particular over the past two years.
 In response, management embarked on streamlining the business in 2016 with continued cost control focus in early 2017.
-In February 2017, the Group identified the need for a formal business review process, and with the assistance of external consultants., the roll-out of the Group-wide Business Transformation commenced in the second half of 2017.
+In February 2017, the Group identified the need for a formal business review process, For more information on the Business Transformation tracking please refer to the 2017 and 2018 Annual Report and Accounts, 2018 Half-year Report and relevent trading updates the roll-out of the Group-wide Business Transformation commenced in the second half of 2017.

 A dedicated Business Transformation team, headed by the Chief Business Transformation Officer, and fully supported by the Chairman and Board of Directors, has been tasked to ensure the successful implementation and ongoing sustainability of all revenue, cost reduction and productivity improvement opportunities.
 These opportunities were primarily generated by the entire workforce through focused idea generation sessions to drive bottom-up innovation and ownership.

 The organisational health of the Group underpins the success and sustainability of the Business Transformation and through an organisational health index (OHI) survey, areas requiring improvement were identified and are being addressed.
-A follow up OHI survey is scheduled during Q4 2018 to assess the impact on the organisational health of the Group following the implementation of these initiatives.
+For more information on the Business Transformation tracking please refer to the 2017 and 2018 Annual Report and Accounts, 2018 Half-year Report and relevent trading updates.
 The Business Transformation employee recognition and reward scheme, which will be self-funded through the gains of the Business Transformation, has been developed and implemented to recognise and reward the dedication and performance of the Group’s employees in driving the Business Transformation